efatto/stock-close-period/stock_close_period_mrp/readme/DESCRIPTION.rst

-This module add new price calculation
+This module add option to compute product price from BOM.